Level004/inject-js-css/JavaScript/reddit/README.md

 so check there too.

 # preview bars remover
-removes the annoying bars whenever you try to look art an image on a new tab
+removes the annoying bars whenever you try to look art an image on a new tab on the 'preview.redd.it' domain